-This study uses descriptive а quantitative approach with а crosssectional research design, which aims to describe the level of physical fitness of members of the Office of Communication and Electronics (Diskomlek) of the Navy Headquarters (TNI AL).
+This study descriptive uses a quantitative with approach a crosssectional research design, which aims to describe the level of physical fitness of members of the Office of Communication and Electronics (Diskomlek) of the Navy Headquarters (TNI AL).
 The method used was a survey, with a physical fitness test instrument that included a 12-minute run. push-ups, sit-ups, pull-ups, shuttle runs, and height and weight measurements.
 The data obtained from the test were converted into values in accordance with the applicable assessment table, then analyzed statistically to provide an overview of the level of physical fitness of members.